md-zaman/jenkins-learning/Notes.md

 Create an S3 bucket in AWS

 34. Add a user and attach a policy giving it S3 full access:
-'AmazonS3FullAccess' and preferably down the access file for authentication.
+'AmazonS3FullAccess' and preferably download the access file for authentication.

 35. Manually take a backup and upload it on S3